home-assistant/developers.home-assistant/docs/documenting.md

 - Fork the home-assistant.io [git repository](https://github.com/home-assistant/home-assistant.io).
-- In your home-assistant.io root directory, run `$ bundle` to install the gems you need.
+- In your home-assistant.io root directory, run `bundle` to install the gems you need.

 Then you can work on the documentation: